kacperP994/ExchangeRatesReader/readme.txt

 Launching the App

 Prequisites
-  Visual Studio 17 or higher,
+  Visual Studio 2019 or higher,
   MS SQL server / MS SQL Express Server
   Internet Connection

 1. (optionally)

 There is a pre-build frontend bundle in ExchangeRatesReader/wwwroot folder.
-However, it can be rebuild.
-The most comfortable way is by using buildFrontend.ps1 script.
+However, it can be rebuilt.
+The most comfortable way is with buildFrontend.ps1 script.
 It checks the required software to build angular app, installs packages and builds the bundles into the wwwroot folder.

 2. Configuration (required)